Skip to main content

 • handle: Browser handle identifier

-• address (optional): Device address where browser is running
+• address (optional): Worker address where browser is running

 Returns: Promise<Browser> - Connected browser instance Example: